Big ideas start here

 CSIRO Land and Water employs and develops state-of-the art facilities and equipment to conduct its research.

-CSIRO Land and Water can provide access to its state-of-the-art testing and analytical services and facilities on a fee for service basis.
+CSIRO Land and Water can provide state-of-the-art testing and analytical services and facilities on a fee for service basis.

 An interactive guide with colour digital imagery to assist in the identification of aquatic invertebrates.